apoorvagnihotri/big-little-net/README.md

 ## Plan

-**xx** - Run the model on a smaller dataset and try to see if any errors pertain further after that try to reproduce the results for `bL-ResNet50`.
+**xx** - ~~Run the model on a smaller dataset and try to see if any errors pertain further after that try to reproduce the results for `bL-ResNet50`.~~.
+Unfortunately, due to computational constraints, I am unable to move this work forward.

 ## Requirements